The Basics of Meal Delivery

 The cost of a client’s meal for Home Delivered Meals is generally dependent on monthly income (except if the client is 60 years or older AND homebound, then it is on a suggestion donation basis).
 A fee guideline is used to determine each client’s meal cost (usually ranging from $3.00-$7.50/meal).
 The full cost to provide a meal for this program is $8.60.
 We ask that clients consider paying the full cost if they are able.

 The cost of a client’s meal for Meals on Wheels is on a suggested donation basis.
 This means the client pays what they can afford.
 The current suggested donation is $4.25/meal.
 If a caregiver is under 60 and also receiving a meal, the client pays a set price of $9.00/meal for the caregiver’s meal.

 We have a whole group of volunteers who deliver meals for us each weekday.
-If you would like to become one of the tribe, check out our volunteering opportunities.
+If you would like to become one of the group, check out our volunteering opportunities.
 There is no way we could assist so many older adults without our volunteers, and our volunteers tell us that the work they do is incredibly satisfying.

 For More Information